With a couple of household things and these simple tips, you can get to know how to unclog a sink and save yourself a call to a plumber.

 - Fill the sink with hot water up until it’s halfway full, forming a seal around the drain.

-- Place the plunger over the drain and quickly pump up and down numerous times.
+- Put the plunger over the drain and rapidly pump up and down numerous times.

 - Remove the plunger and see whether or not the water empties.